 The Action Builders Team

 What a whirlwind it has been getting to build beautiful custom homes for all these years.
 We can honestly say there is never a dull moment!
 We feel so very blessed to get to meet so many amazing people and customers and to have the privilege of building their custom home.
 The fun part with building custom homes is that no two homes are alike with each one being unique to our customer.
 It is exciting for us to know the great memories they will have in their custom home with their family that they will cherish forever.
-Of course, we love the many friendships we have formed with our customers that continue after the home is finished.
+Of course, we love the many friendships we have formed with our customers that continues long after the home is finished.
 That is truly why we love what we do!

 Mark and Diane decided in 2009 to take it up a notch and earn the Certified Green Professional (CGP) designation from the National Association of Home Builders (NAHB).
 Mark has been incorporating green products in custom homes for years with the use of tankless water heaters, low flow showers, toilets, and irrigation systems, indoor air quality fresh air exchange systems, high efficient heating and cooling systems, closed cell and open cell wall insulation, conditioned attics with an energy recovery ventilator, high efficient low e windows, tech shield on roof decking for lower attic temperatures, insulated garage doors, conditioned crawl spaces, compact florescent lighting, LED lights, geo thermal HVAC units, and insulated concrete forms (ICF).
 Action Builders is a committed leader in Green Building.